Complete Guide To Colored DiamondsMay 20, 2021 – Posted in: Jewelry Blog

 As expected, the vast majority of diamond engagement rings contain stones that are white.
-It is these which we instantly imagine when we talk about engagement rings generally.
-But the impurities that find their way into diamonds can result in anything from brown and yellow – caused by the inclusion of nitrogen, to blue – caused by Boron.
-Red, pink, green, purple and even black diamonds occur, each of which does so due to a unique combination of impurities and deformation.
+It is these white stones that we instantly imagine when we talk about engagement rings generally.
+But anomalies that find their way into diamonds can result in anything from brown and yellow – caused by the inclusion of nitrogen, to blue – caused by Boron.
+Red, pink, green, purple, and even black diamonds occur, each of which does so due to a unique combination of impurities and deformation.

 Grading Colored Diamonds

 Actually, apart from the D to Z color chart used for white diamonds, colored diamonds are graded in exactly the same way as any other.
 Clarity, cut and carat weight is all part of the same grading process and GIA standards as white diamonds.

 The difference in the grading process is that color is the primary factor for deciding the value.
 For white diamonds, color, clarity, and cut have broadly equal importance.
 With colored diamonds, the intensity and purity of the color is king.
 Clarity and cut are still important, but a diamond with good color and average clarity and cut is often more valuable than one with excellent clarity and cut, but average color.

 Many white diamonds have a hint of color, and that color is almost always yellow.

 On the color scale, which runs from D to Z, anything from D to J color qualifies as colorless or near-colorless.
 In effect, what this means is that the naked eye will see a white diamond, and not be able to detect the color which may be present.
 The next grouping is from K color to M. These have a faint color that is visible to the eye, and will usually be the lowest color grade available to buy.

 Beyond M color are not desirable to most people, and rarely appears in jewelry store displays.
 It is important to note that these, even at Z color are not yet true yellow diamonds.
 They are merely white diamonds with some yellow color.
 It is an important distinction that probably needs some clarification.